Tomaszon/SimpleTableManager/README.md

 The autohelp will iterate through the available command on the given command level.
 By pressing 'Space' a command level change can be applied.

-By typing 'help' or by pressing the configured shortcut (F1 by default) a help can be requested that describes the function and parameters with possible values.
+By typing 'help' or by pressing the configured shortcut (F1 by default) help can be requested that describes the function and parameters with possible values.

 <p align="center">
    <img alt="help" src="https://github.com/Tomaszon/SimpleTableManager/blob/master/help.png"/>